FMLA

 At Emejuru Law, our attorney works tirelessly to protect clients’ rights and access to the benefits guaranteed by the FMLA.
 We can help you understand these rights and hold an employer accountable if they have somehow undermined or interfered with your guaranteed time-off.

-For high-quality information, counsel, and representation, call our FMLA attorney in Silver Spring at (240) 607-5552 or reach out to us online.
+For high-quality information, counsel, and representation, call our FMLA attorney in Silver Spring at (240) 607-5552 or reach out to us online

 Are You Covered by the FMLA?